realbugdigger/MinesweeperHack/README.md

 For my assembly code to run, I need to JMP from the original code.
 But as JMP opcode is more than 3 bytes, meaning I have to override not only the AND instruction but also the one following it (that's why 4th line exists in my assembly).
 The remaining bytes are padded with NOPs.

+That's it!
+Now when we patch the game and run it all mine fields are flaged :)

 ![patched minesweeper](https://raw.githubusercontent.com/realbugdigger/MinesweeperHack/main/patched.png)

 ## Alternate ways of approaching the game